Glacier (band): Album

+2009 Okinawan concerts, CD single

+They had a one-man concert at Naha, Okinawa, Japan on 14 August 2009.
+And they were invited to a special stage of a traditional event Tsuna Festa Yonabaru 2009 to perform a short concert at Yonabaru, Okinawa on 15 August.

 The band released a CD single Kanasambana as the first work of their own label on 4 November 2009.
 Naoya Yoshida, who was a guitarist of Valentine D.C., took the post of sound producer on the work.
 The performance of the special stage at Tsuna Festa Yonabaru 2009 was recorded on a DVD attached to the CD.
 Love Chuppa, a radio programme of Okinawa Radio, broadcast a thirty-minute special programme featuring this CD Kanasambana and the band without the members' appearance.
 Not "Made in Japan" but "Made in Okinawa" was printed on the package of the CD Kanasambana.
-That is, the description shows that the band is conscious of Okinawa further than the past.

 Kōjirō, who was a support guitarist until the days before 8 November 2009, has joined to the band as a regular member at the one-man concert on the day.

+Personnel changes

 Kōjirō (guitarist) and Yūki (drummer) left the band on 25 November 2010.